Deltares/pyflwdir/docs/reference.rst

 Raster & geospatial attributes and methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The FlwdirRaster object contains :attr:`FlwdirRaster.shape`, :attr:`FlwdirRaster.transform`
+The FlwdirRaster object contains :py:attr:`FlwdirRaster.shape`, :py:attr:`FlwdirRaster.transform`
-and :attr:`FlwdirRaster.latlon` attributes describing its geospatial location.
+and :py:attr:`FlwdirRaster.latlon` attributes describing its geospatial location.
 The first attribute is required at initializiation, while the others can be set later.

 .. automethod:: pyflwdir.FlwdirRaster.set_transform()